‘The Young and the Restless’ Weekly Spoilers: Devon’s Bombshell Admission

 The Young and the Restless weekly spoilers for the week of March 2 through 6 bring an ice storm to Genoa City as several residents experience problems associated with the slick roads and falling tree branches.
 Plus, Victoria learns the truth of her attack while Billy and Amanda explore their connection.
 Finally, Mariah ends up crashing and burning, and Devon drops a bombshell.

 Nikki (Melody Thomas Scott) is concerned about her daughter Victoria (Amelia Heinle), according to SheKnows Soaps.
 Victoria is awake, and she wants answers.
-Ultimately, her family finally tells her that Ripley (Christian Keyes) stabbed her thinking she was Amanda (Mishael Morgan).
+Ultimately, her family finally tells Victoria that Ripley (Christian Keyes) stabbed her thinking she was Amanda (Mishael Morgan).
 Victoria expresses her surprise that Amanda attended the gala, but they let her know that she came with Billy (Jason Thompson).
 Victoria is not thrilled to hear that, and she expresses that she’s completely finished with her ex.
 As the week goes along, Victoria gets a visit from Reed (Tristan Lake Leabu), who came home from school to ensure that his mother is okay.

 Elsewhere Billy comforts Amanda as they continue to deal with their guilt about what happened to Victoria.
 Genoa City PD arrested Ripley, and he had been on his way back to town to try to get Amanda.
 She and Billy explore their connection.